What is change management?

 Change management is inextricably linked to leadershipThe leadership style has a direct influence on the success of a change.

 Situational leadership is particularly relevant in change contexts.
-At the beginning of a change, employees often need more guidance and direction, while in later phases they require more autonomy and coaching.
+Nevertheless, at the beginning of a change, employees often need more guidance and direction, while in later phases they require more autonomy and coaching.
 The key is to adapt your leadership style to the phase of change and the development level of your team members.

 Also coaching leadership plays an important role.
 By asking questions instead of giving answers, you help employees take ownership of the change themselves.
 This increases engagement and reduces resistance.